 Both ticks and fleas are common problems that our companion animals face in all but the most urban environments.
-There are a number of chemical-based over the counter and vet prescription items that repel these insects as well as “natural” products such as various plant enzymes.
+There are a number of chemical-based over-the-counter and vet prescription items that repel these insects as well as “natural” products such as various plant enzymes.
 These can prevent the insects from attaching to your animal.
 Should the insects attach, it is important to remove the insect as soon as possible.
 The liberal use of a fine-toothed flea & tick comb is both a preventative (removes loose hair) and treatment (helps to find the insects).
 Insects will appear as small dark dots and can be gently removed with tweezers or a specialized product as a “Tick-Key”.
 Be sure to pull slowly and gently so you remove the insect head.

 Bleeding wounds can arise from fighting, an encounter with a wild animal, or an environmental hazard such as thorns.
 With any bleeding wound, no matter what caused it, the primary treatment is direct pressure.
 Wear protective gloves (to avoid introducing your germs into the wound) and place a clean cloth of gauze pad over the wound while applying firm, but gentle, pressure.
 Severe bleeding may bring on signs of shock such as weakness, coldness, rapid breathing, or pale/graying gums.
 (More on shock in our next installment.)
 Clean the area by clipping hair and washing the wound with warm water and/or betadine solution.
-Then apply a clean gauze pad, wrap with wrap with rolled gauze, and transport to your vet or urgent care facility for definitive treatment.
+Then apply a clean gauze pad, wrap with rolled gauze, and transport to your vet or urgent care facility for definitive treatment.
 This is especially important if you have treated a puncture wound.

 Environmental Temperature Emergencies

 Your pet is affected by heat and cold just like you, sometimes more so.
 A Chihuahua will be more adversely affected by cold than will a Husky, but the Chihuahua is more adapted to warmer temperatures.
 However, the heat inside a closed vehicle can climb much higher than your pet can tolerate and winter temperatures in northern climates can be devastating to animals that spend most of their time indoors.
 Symptoms of a heat emergency can include excessive panting, drooling, rapid pulse, and fever.
 Cool your pet by getting them out of the heat, bathing them in cool water, wrapping them in wet towels, and offering ice cubes to lick.
-Signs of cold emergencies can include shivering, shallow breathing, and weak pulse.
+Signs of cold emergencies can include shivering, shallow breathing, and a weak pulse.
 Warm your pet with warm towels, a hot water bottle on the torso, or a heating pad set on low and wrapped in a towel.
 Head for the vet if the animal does not improve.